Critical Change Management

 1. Create and share your vision

 Businesses must determine what their post-ERP- implementation organization will look like and how they plan to run it.
 The next step is to share it with your company.
+Team-building activities can help foster a culture of adaptability and collaboration, key aspects of critical change management strategies.
 The fundamental expectation of every enterprise from a new ERP software is to transform and optimize their business.
 But what exactly does this transformation mean?
 However, creating your desired future vision and communicating it with your entire organization is the first step to successful change management.

 2. State the case for change